Vegan Wholegrain Challah Bread

 - A diet rich in fibre can balance blood sugar levels.

 - Studies have shown that eating more fibre can help prevent diseases such as diabetes, heart disease and bowel cancer.
-The potential benefits of these findings suggest that the consumption of 2 to 3 servings per day (~45 g) of whole grains may be a justifiable public health goal.
+The potential benefits of these findings suggest that consuming 2 to 3 servings per day (~45 g) of whole grains may be a justifiable public health goal.

 My version of Pesto will provide you with a concentrated dosage of green leaves, rich in antioxidants, minerals, and vitamins and a good source of healthy fatty acids from olive oil & walnuts.